-2. Commercial Intent-Value Proposition: This includes assessing
+2. Commercial Intent-Value Proposition: This includes assessing:

-- a.
-The commercial development plan by providing a development timeline to bring the innovation to market. - b.
+- The commercial development plan by providing a development timeline to bring the innovation to market. - b.
 The applicable business model (spin-out, license, OEM, etc.) the offeror would use to bring innovation to market. - c.
 The risks to the commercial development plan and what mitigations, if any, can be taken over a reasonable period of time to lessen the risks.

-3. Commercial Capability-Pro Forma Financial Projections: This includes an assessment of a.
-How the offeror will protect the IP that results from the innovation?
+3. Commercial Capability-Pro Forma Financial Projections: This includes an assessment of: